pverkind/DuplAway/README.md

 # DuplAway
 Routine to identify duplicates in fuzzy data (such as, for example, bibliographical records)

+* Merging results?
+	* settings in the script on top
+	* filename does not need to include display values, only ID and COMP
+	* save results into files with extension/suffix > load info from files that have this suffix;
+	* suffix includes time stamp;
+	* during loading timestamped files are
+		* merged into one dicstionary
+		* all are deleted
+		* a new single timestamped file is created
+* m overwrites n
+* removing s, r
+* collect all identified duplicates (through different means)
+	* uri-ed from first step
+	* title/author/passim
+	* + data from Peter
+		* convert into one format: URI > URI > YNM
+			* S > Y
+			* N > M
+			* Y | M > stop: remove both, reprocess
+			* Y | N > stop: remove both, reprocess

+# Update:
+ - **duplAway.py** is the main working version; all the descriptions below are applicable to this script
+ - **diplAway_Mod.py** is a working modification that runs in a very similar manner, but calculates ration differently; it compares the results of two fuzzywuzzy algorithms and treats a pair as a match when the results fall within these parameters; essentially, it checks requires that **Alg 4** has a very high value (hardcoded into the function; can be changed directly in the script; 95-100%, seem to work best, 95% may be even a bit low—many false positives); then it checks whether **Alg 1** gives a rather high value as well (50%, also hardcoded in the function).
+This combination seems to produce very good results with “false positives” appearing only in the case of very closely connected books (such as continuations and abridgements).
+This stript does not use certain parameters from the config file, namely `alg` and `thr`.

 # Running the script:
    - works on Python 3 (will not run on Windows command line if your data is in Unicode; will work via IDLE, but some minor modification to the script are necessary)
    - [fuzzywuzzy library](http://chairnerd.seatgeek.com/fuzzywuzzy-fuzzy-string-matching-in-python/) must be installed